Crime in Japan: Yakuza

 The yakuza existed in Japan well before the 1800s and followed codes similar to the samurai.
 Their early operations were usually close-knit, and the leader and his subordinates had father-son relationships.
 Although this traditional arrangement continues to exist, yakuza activities are increasingly replaced by modern types of gangs that depend on force and money as organizing concepts.
 Nonetheless, yakuza often picture themselves as saviors of traditional Japanese virtues in postwar society, sometimes forming ties with traditionalist groups espousing the same views and attracting citizens not satisfied with society.

 Yakuza groups in 1990 were estimated to number more than 3,300 and together contained more than 88,000 members.
 Although concentrated in the largest urban prefectures, yakuza operate in most cities and often receive protection from high-ranking officials.
 After concerted police pressure in the 1960s, smaller gangs either disappeared or began to consolidate in syndicate-type organizations.
 In 1990, three large syndicates (Yamaguchi-gumi, Sumiyoshi-kai, Inagawa-kai) dominated organized crime in the nation and controlled more than 1,600 gangs and 42,000 gangsters.
 Their number has since swelled and shrunk, often coinciding with economic conditions.

 The yakuza tradition also spread to the Okinawa Island in the 20th century.
 The Kyokuryu-kai and the Okinawa Kyokuryu-kai are the two largest known yakuza groups in Okinawa Prefecture and both have been registered as designated bōryokudan groups under the Organized Crime Countermeasures Law since 1992.

+Yakuza leader Takeshi Ebisawa, pleaded guilty to trafficking nuclear material that had been smuggled through Myanmar for an illicit arms deal.
+The deal had involved military weaponry, including air-to-surface missiles.
+On 9 January 2025, Yakuza confessed in court to his involvement in the trafficking of nuclear material, including weapon-grade plutonium, as disclosed by U.S. Attorney Edward Kim.

 Pseudo-Yakuza

+"Pseudo-Yakuza" is a term used to describe individuals or groups that resemble formal crime syndicates like the Yakuza, but lack the organization and structure to be formally classified as such.
+These groups usually engage in illegal activities such as gambling, extortion, and drug trafficking.

 Beginning in 2013, the National Police Agency re-classified the Chinese Dragons, Kanto Rengo, and bōsōzoku biker gangs as "pseudo-yakuza" organizations.